Teamsters Support Dream And Promise Act

 Mar 12, 2019, 12:26 ET

 COVINA, Calif., March 12, 2019 /PRNewswire/ -- The Teamsters Union applauds today's introduction of The Dream and Promise Act (H.R.
 6), by Reps.
-Roybal-Allard (C-CA), Velazquez (D-NY) and Clarke (D-NY).
+Roybal-Allard (D-CA), Velazquez (D-NY) and Clarke (D-NY).
 This crucial legislation, which has 130 co-sponsors, would ensure that the future of Dreamers and Temporary Protected Status (TPS) holders is secure.

 Permanent protections for Dreamers and TPS holders must be enacted to stabilize an uncertain and unstable situation for the American economy and population as a whole.
 The cancellation of these programs have upset the lives of millions of men, women and children who have done nothing but lived their lives as productive members of our community.